tdawnsugrue/neocities-rhenn/rhenn/content/updates.md

+#### February 17, 2024

+Made the first [blog post](/posts/february-updates)!
+Includes some personal updates, and a wee bit on my struggle with burnout.

 #### January 31, 2024

 Added an RSS feed to the site.
 You can now get updates when I post something, hooray! :D